 The Field of the Cloth of Gold was a meeting between King Henry VIII and King Francis I of France somewhere between Guines and Ardres near Calais.
 The meeting included a series of tournaments and jousts.
 The extravagant nature of the event giving the meeting its name.

 The defences of Calais had not been maintained as Queen Mary had been spending the country's wealth elsewhere and when the French laid seige to the city it did not take long for it to fall.
 The shock of losing Calais was felt all over England.

-Mary Stuart and her entourage left France from Calais in a small flotilla of ships and set sail for Scotland.
-The voayage was hazardous as the English fleet were looking for her.
+Mary Stuart hoped that she could return to Scotland through England but Queen Elizabeth denied her request.
+Instead Mary and her entourage left France from Calais in a small flotilla of ships and set sail for Scotland.
+The voyage was hazardous as the English fleet were looking for her.
 But thick fog aided her escape and five days later the ships arrived at the port of Leith, now part of Edinburgh.
 Mary was met by her half-brother James Stewart

 The Treaty of Richmond was signed in secret by Queen Elizabeth and Louis Bourbon prince of Condé, the leader of the Huguenots.
 The Huguenots were French Protestants or French Calvanists.
 In return for Elizabeth's military assistance in France the prince promised the return of Calais to the English.

 As part of the secret treaty of Richmond, an English garrison was allowed to station itself at Le Havre and would swap the town for Calais once Calais was recaptured.
 The garrison of around 3,000 men was lead by the Earl of Warwick.

 Explore all four floors of the White Tower at the Tower of London using the Unity 3d game engine.

 There appear to be some strange connections between the fourteenth century Old Wardour Castle and ancient stone circle Stonehenge.